jagprog5/modpack-server/README.md

 Then, get a [curseforge api key](https://console.curseforge.com/) and put it in the `.env` file.

-Consider installing server functions (see `install-status-applier` below).
+Consider installing server functions (see `install-functions` below).

 ## Commands